Page Content

 Ty Diwan, M.D.I thank you for considering the Mayo Clinic Abdominal Transplant program for your training.
 The two years spent in transplant training can be arduous and at times even trying– but they are also fulfilling and can be overwhelmingly joyous.
 You are considering joining a small, worldwide community of surgeons that has an enormous impact on patient’s lives.

 As transplant surgeons, we are given the opportunity and privilege to treat patients at their sickest.
 And we need to take that very seriously.
-But that does not mean that we should not enjoy our work and also enjoy our training.
+But that does not mean that we should not enjoy our work and enjoy our training.
 That is what we do well here.
-Our staff love what they do and it shows in their commitment to work and to their partners.
+Our staff love what they do, and it shows in their commitment to work and to their partners.
 We are always here for each other and that same sentiment flows to the fellows as well.

 With our high transplant volumes, we have no doubt you will be fully trained as a transplant surgeon.
-We also want you to enjoy your training, and so we strive to create an environment that lends to teaching and discourse and also keeps in mind fellows’ well-being and home life.
+We also want you to enjoy your training, and so we strive to create an environment that lends to teaching and discourse and keeps in mind fellows’ well-being and home life.
 We want you to look back on your time in fellowship and smile.
 Even maybe miss it a little bit.

 Ty Diwan, M.D.